KenTSUI-dev/D3DFM/README.md

     1. Path to input NetCDF file
     2. Path to output NetCDF file
     3. Comma-separated list of variable names to rasterize
-    4. Range of times to rasterize (in the format `start,end,step` or `YYYY-MM-DDTHH:mm:ss.sss±HH, YYYY-MM-DDTHH:mm:ss.sss±HH, step`)
+    4. Range of times to rasterize (in the format `start,end,step` or `YYYY-MM-DDTHH:mm:ss.sss, YYYY-MM-DDTHH:mm:ss.sss, step`)
     5. Comma-separated list of layer names to rasterize
     6. Comma-separated list of bounding box coordinates (in the format `xmin,ymin,xmax,ymax`)
     7. Number of cells in x direction
     8. Number of cells in y direction
+    9. Data type for the output NetCDF file (int8 or int16)

 Each line should be separated by a newline character.
 A sample input file is as follows: